Last year’s coaching carousel discarded Nathaniel Hackett, Matt Rhule, Frank Reich, Kliff Kingsbury, and Lovie Smith.

 In the second year of a five-year contract, Todd Bowles should have job security as the Bucs dive into a massive rebuilding project that’s starting with Baker Mayfield on a one-year contract.

-Historically, the Glazer family is impatient with rebuilds and the coaches leading the rebuilds.
-Raheem Morris was fired one year after winning 10 wins, and Lovie Smith was fired after cleaning up the Greg Schiano mess and tripling the team’s win total in his second season.
+Raheem Morris was fired one year after winning 10 games, and Lovie Smith was fired after tripling the team’s win total in his second season.

 Mike McCarthy – Cowboys